 Yuki Nur Palupi Tresnaningtyas graduated cum laude from Universitas Gadjah Mada.
-During her years at the university, she was actively involved in various organizations, among others, EPIC (Empowering Perspective of International Commerce) initiated by the Centre for World Trade Studies Universitas Gadjah Mada, where she was elected as head of the research and development department.
 In her sophomore years, she had the privilege of working as a researcher alongside respectable professors for several projects.

 - Counsel to one of world’s leading manufacturers of automotive and motorcycle batteries, on the restructuring and expansion of its Indonesian subsidiary’s automobiles lead-acid batteries distribution business, which aim to maximize the synergy effects and its position in Indonesian market.
 The expansion would allow the Client to strengthen its supply chain for fuel-efficient and eco-friendly technologies for cars and motorcycles.

 - Counsel to Mitsubishi UFJ Lease & Finance Company, Limited (MUL), one of the biggest leasing and financing companies in the world, on its Indonesian post-merger report related matter with Hitachi Capital Corporation (HC), a Japan-based company engaged in leasing and financing services business in Japan and overseas.
 The merger is calculated at USD 2.8 billion and considered as one of the biggest merger deals, which results in the combined company’s annual sales amounting to USD 13.3 billion, assets worth about USD 95 billion, and almost 10,000 employees